Optimization Algorithms as Robust Feedback Controllers: Optimization Algorithms as Dynamical Systems

 In the absence of local Lipschitz continuity of $\nabla \Phi$, uniqueness of trajectories is not guaranteed and a distinction between \emph{weak} and \emph{strong equilibria} has to be made~\citep{hauswirthProjectedDynamicalSystems2020,cortesDiscontinuousDynamicalSystems2008}.

+Point \cref{it:grad1} in \cref{thm:grad} can be seen as a consequence of LaSalle's invariance theorem \citep{khalilNonlinearSystems2002}.
+Namely, it is immediate that $\Phi$ is non-increasing along gradient trajectories.
+Compactness of $\Phi^{-1}(c)$ is {\tb sufficient to} preclude unbounded trajectories that escape to the horizon.
+Further, compactness of $\Phi^{-1}(c)$ together with the continuity of $\Phi$ {\tb is sufficient to guarantee} lower boundedness and thus the existence of a minimizer.

+In general, however, trajectories may not converge to a single point but to the entire set of critical points \citep{palisGeometricTheoryDynamical1982}.
+This pathological behavior is ruled out in \cref{it:grad2} if $\Phi$ is analytic, which guarantees the finite length of trajectories due to Lojasiewicz's inequality \citep{absilConvergenceIteratesDescent2005}, or if $\Phi$ is convex. {\tb The conditions that ensure exponential convergence are studied in \cite{bianchinOnlineOptimizationSwitched2020,frasconiMachineLearningKnowledge2016}.}

-As indicated in \cref{it:grad3}, the stability of equilibria is related to their optimality, but an equivalence between the two is given only under additional assumptions.
+As indicated in \cref{it:grad3}, the stability of equilibria is related to their optimality, but an equivalence between the two requires additional assumptions.
 See \cite{absilStableEquilibriumPoints2006} for a proof and counterexamples.
-Finally, \cref{it:grad4} follows since, if $\Phi$ is smooth enough, the stability of an equilibrium $x^\star$ can be analyzed by investigating the linearized dynamics $\dot x = - \nabla^2 \Phi(x^\star)\cdot x$
+Finally, \cref{it:grad4} follows since, if $\Phi$ is smooth enough, the stability of an equilibrium $x^\star$ can be analyzed by investigating the linearized dynamics $\dot x = - \nabla^2 \Phi(x^\star) x.$

-\begin{example} A straightforward degree of freedom for gradient flows is the use of a \emph{metric} $Q(\cdot)$ that maps every point $x \in \bbR^n$ to a square symmetric positive-definite matrix $Q(x)$.
-Under minor technical conditions (e.g., that $Q$ has a uniformly bounded condition number; \citealt{hauswirthProjectedDynamicalSystems2020}) trajectories of the generalized gradient flow
+\begin{example}[{\tb Variable Metric and Newton Gradient Flow}] A straightforward degree of freedom for gradient flows is the use of a \emph{metric} $Q(\cdot)$ that maps every point $x \in \bbR^n$ to a square symmetric positive-definite matrix $Q(x)$.
+Under minor technical conditions (e.g., that $Q$ has a uniformly bounded condition number, see \citealt{hauswirthProjectedDynamicalSystems2020}) trajectories of the generalized gradient flow

 converge to the set of critical points of $\Phi$.
-Namely, the use of $Q$, does neither alter the equilibrium points nor qualitative attractivity and stability, but only the trajectories.
+Namely, the use of $Q$, does neither alter the equilibrium points nor their attractivity and stability, but only the trajectories.
 This feature is illustrated in \cref{fig:sim_grad_metrics1} which shows gradient trajectories for the same nonconvex potential function but for different metrics.

 If $Q$ is constant, \eqref{eq:metric_grad_flow} is equivalent to a Euclidean gradient flow in linearly transformed coordinates.
 Namely, if $Q = V^T \Lambda V$ is the eigenvalue decomposition of $Q$, we can define the coordinate transformation $y := \sqrt{\Lambda}^{-1} V x$ where $\sqrt{\Lambda}$ denotes the diagonal matrix of square root eigenvalues.
 Then, it can be easily shown that \eqref{eq:metric_grad_flow} is equivalent to $\dot y = -\nabla \hat{\Phi}(y)^T$ with $\hat{\Phi}(y) := \Phi(V^T \sqrt{\Lambda} y)$.